 Last month Senator Elizabeth Warren became involved after finding out that the government was seizing tax refunds and garnishing wages from borrowers who are eligible for loan forgiveness.
 The Department of Education has the ability to cancel federal loans when colleges violate the rights of students, which is exactly what Corinthian has been accused of doing.

-In a letter addressed to department Secretary John B. King Jr., Senator Warren urges him to cancel the debt for Corinthian students.
+In a to have their student loans forgiven addressed to department Secretary John B. King Jr., Senator Warren urges him to cancel the debt for Corinthian students.
 She stated that it is unconscionable that these victims have been hounded by debt collectors to pay off fraudulent debt.

 On Friday the Obama administration issued new rules to overhaul the debt forgiveness statute known as the borrower defense repayment.
 This statute discharges any federal loans if the school uses illegal or misleading tactics to convince students to take out loans for college.